Modest Expansion of Existing Villages

 This option received generally positive feedback as a means of meeting localised housing needs and supporting community resilience, as well as making a small contribution to meeting the overall housing demand in Mole Valley.

-Earlier in 2018, parish councils and village associations were invited to consider how their villages might accommodate a modest amount of new homes.
+In early 2018, parish councils and village associations were invited to consider how their villages might accommodate a modest amount of new homes.
 At the same time landowners were invited to indicate where land might be available, suitable and viable for development.
 Responses to these invitations have been taken into account in developing development options.

 Each village has been reviewed to assess the scope for modest additions or expansion in one or more of the following ways: